jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

    :figwidth: 50%
    :align: center

-   When exact dates are relevant to the research dataset being describe, use the From and To fields.
+   When exact dates are relevant to the research dataset being described, use the From and To fields.

 If your research was an analysis of the 1920s fashion then, rather than the dates you collected your material, the relevant time period would be "The 1920s" and you would leave the **From:** and **To:** fields empty and enter "The 1920s" into the **Time Period** field.